Da-zv/SweeperGame-with-hints/blueprint.md

     *   A settings dialog to customize the board size and number of mines.
     *   A theme toggle to switch between light and dark mode.
 *   **AI Hints:**
-    *   A button to request a hint from a GPT model.
+    *   A button to request a hint from a AI model.
     *   The AI is provided with the current board state and asked for a safe move.
     *   The hint is displayed in a alert dialog.

 ### Current Plan

 The project is complete.
 The application is fully functional with a UI and AI-powered hints.
+But could use some prompt engineering to make AI models more reliable.